juliomateoslangerak/microscope-metrics/docs/schema/samples/profile_rois.md

 # Slot: profile_rois

-_Output: ROIs used to compute the intensity profile_
+_ROIs used to compute the intensity profiles_